 - Keeping the lens clean is key to getting clear video .
 Use proper cleaning tools like an air blower, lens pen, or microfiber cloth to regularly remove dust, fingerprints, and smudges.
 If you're riding in tough conditions, consider using a lens cover or filter for extra protection.

 - Always follow local laws when using your dash cam, especially privacy rules.
-Avoid recording people without their permission in pubilc places to stay out of trouble.
+Avoid recording people without their permission in public places to stay out of trouble.
 Make sure your videos follow ethical standards and never share illegal or inappropriate content.

 Best Wish!